20210925 – Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Important: If you have symptoms stay at home, do not go to work and call 0800 – 0800.

-On September 25, 2021, there are 61 active cases of Covid-19 on Bonaire.
-Of the 70 test results received, 7 were positive.
-One person died from Covid-19.
-4 people are hospitalized, one person is in the special care department.
-10 people recovered from Covid-19.
+On September 28, 2021, there are 105 active cases of Covid-19 on Bonaire.
+Of the 107 test results received, 23 were positive.
+Source and contact research is taking place.
+The source of some of the infections is known.
+3 people have been hospitalized.
+11 person recovered from Covid-19.

 For more information about traveling, risk countries and the current rules: www.bonairecrisis.com.